ferosekhanj/OnlyText/README.md

 #Introduction

+Somehow I felt a need for a simple editor that will allow me to concentrate on my writing and finally convert the text into basic html that I can push to wordpress.
+During a lunch break I tested my wpf and wrote this.
+I am publishing this to github so that someone with a similar need can pull and use it from here.

-This is a simple text editor that lets you concentrate only on your content.
+It is a simple text editor that lets you concentrate only on your content.
 It runs in full screen.
 Your content is available at <My Documents Folder>\Post.txt as text and as <My Documents Folder>\Post.htm as html.
-You format your text easily and the editor takes care of converting it to html.
+You format your text easily by adding some markers (similar to writing in a wiki) and the editor takes care of converting it to html.
 See the formatting section below.
-In addition to this a basic spell-check too is supported.
+In addition to this a basic spell-check too is supported (thanks to wpf).

-#Formatting

-##Heading

-Precede the content with !

-##List

-Precede the content with a #

-##Horizontal Ruler

-For horizontal ruler just add --- in a line
----

-##Preformatted content

-Enclose the content between {{ }}

-{{

-Any content here will appear as is

-}}

 #Shortcut Keys